 Inviting clear fresh water and charming ports of call

 Lake Champlain, the sixth Great Lake was our destination one summer in late July.
 As former Lake Michigan sailors we knew our way around pristine fresh waters and were curious to see if Lake Champlain was as special as we heard.
 Many cruisers rave about the lake’s clean water, breathtaking backdrop of surrounding mountains and unlimited anchorages.
-We wanted to see it for ourselves.
+We wanted to see it for ourselves and cruise from the Chesapeake Bay to Lake Champlain in New York and Vermont.

 For visitor information about the area go to Lake Champlain Region.